eoinok/pypyodbcExample/README.md

 # Part 2

-Take code from the insertTCMemberTest.py and add it to the GUI Class you have built in part 1 so that when the button is clicked the details of the new Tennis Club member which the user Entered are added to the TennisClub Database
+Take code from the insertTCMemberTest.py and add it to the GUI Class you have built in part 1 so that when the button is clicked the details of the new Tennis Club member which the user entered are inserted into the Member table of the TennisClub Database

 # Part 3